 Shortly after night fell, temps dropped well below the freezing mark.
 The cold was so intense that it left us numb.
 In an effort to stay warm we embraced each other, rubbed our hands together, and wore our small backpacks around our bodies in attempts to trap what little body heat we had.
 It was horrible and absolutely zero sleeping took place as we crossed Bolivia in the frigid darkness.

-We were borderline hypothermic during the ordeal, shaking and teeth chattering.
+We were borderline hypothermic during the ordeal, shaking and teeth chattering for hours.
 Then at one point I felt some warm liquid dropping onto my legs and feet, from the seat in front of me.
 I didn’t know what it was, but I welcomed the warmth as it slid down to my toes.
 I eventually realized the baby in front of us had peed all over my legs.
 I didn’t even care.
 Bring it.

 This 15-hour bus was the worst of what ultimately was nearly 3 full days of busing without a break.
 It was all a major low point for our trip and we were so relieved to finally see a bed again, eat a full hot meal, take a shower, and have warm clothes.